Directly loading DICOM objects from Google Cloud or AWS in Python

 print(dcm)

-method that controls how much data is pulled in each HTTP request to the server), and the position of the requested element within the file (since it is necessary to seek through the file until the requested attributes are found, but any data after the requested attributes need not be pulled).
+Reading only metadata or only specific attributes will reduce the amount of data that needs to be pulled down under some circumstances and therefore make the loading process faster.
+This depends on the size of the attributes being retrieved, the chunk_size (a parameter of the open() method that controls how much data is pulled in each HTTP request to the server), and the position of the requested element within the file (since it is necessary to seek through the file until the requested attributes are found, but any data after the requested attributes need not be pulled).
+If you are not retrieving entire images, we strongly recommend specifying a chunk_size (in bytes) because the default value is around 40MB, which is typically far larger than the optimal value for accessing metadata attributes or individual frames (see later).

 From AWS S3 blobs

-package provides a Python API for accessing S3 blobs.
-It can be installed with pip install boto3
+The s3fs package provides "file-like" interface for accessing S3 blobs.
+It can be installed with pip install s3fs.
+The following example repeats the above example using the counterpart of the same blob on AWS S3.

 from pydicom import dcmread